-The Royal Opera’s Jette Parker Young Artists Programme, in collaboration with National Opera Studio and the Royal Philharmonic Society, runs two Women Conductor courses with the vision to provide women conductors with new opportunities to develop their conducting skills and achieve the same status that men conductors have had for decades:
+The Royal Opera’s Jette Parker Young Artists Programme, in collaboration with National Opera Studio and the Royal Philharmonic Society, runs two Women Conductor courses in 2019 with the vision to provide women conductors with new opportunities to develop their conducting skills and achieve the same status that men conductors have had for decades:

 - A week-long opera course covers score preparation, approaches to alternative repertory, conducting recitative, co-ordinating singers and instrumentalists and developing a deeper understanding of successful music-making in opera.
 The week concludes with a chance to conduct singers and an ensemble of professional musicians at the Royal Opera House.
 The repertory for this course includes extracts from Mozart's La clemenza di Tito and George Benjamin's Into the Little Hill.
-Find out more about the course and how to apply here.

 The Royal Opera House aims to ensure that women conductors are positioned alongside men conductors, and to ensure an equitable future for women on the podium in the classical world.
 These courses are provided free of charge, thanks to the generous support of Oak Foundation, and they are open to both UK and non-UK women applicants.
-Find out more about the courses here.

 The Women Conductor courses are part of the Royal Opera House's commitment to promoting diversity in the arts, both on and off the stage.
 Alongside the Women Conductor courses this Season The Royal Opera is presenting Engender, a celebration of, and platform for, women in opera and an investment in their future.
 Find out more about the Engender Festival.